freenas/freenas-docs/userguide/directoryservice.rst

 * :ref:`NIS`

-It also supports :ref:`Kerberos Realms`, :ref:`Kerberos Keytabs`, and the ability to add more parameters to :ref:`Kerberos Settings`.
+%brand% also supports :ref:`Kerberos Realms`, :ref:`Kerberos Keytabs`, and the ability to add more parameters to :ref:`Kerberos Settings`.

-This section summarizes each of these services and their available configurations within the %brand% GUI.
+This section summarizes each of these services and the available configuration options within the %brand% GUI.

 .. _Active Directory: